 · Sensitivity to cold

-It’s important to learn healthy ways to manage stress for a host of reasons - a sense of well-being, better sleep, less illness.
-Managing stress in healthy ways gives the entire endocrine system a break, including the thyroid gland.
+It's important to learn healthy ways to manage stress for a host of reasons - a sense of well-being, better sleep, less illness.
+Managing stress with healthy habits gives the entire endocrine system a break.

 Meditation is no longer considered the sole province of mystics and spiritual gurus.
-Coming on the heels many yoga classes (also once considered an “out there” endeavor), millions of people have been introduced to meditation via the final pose of shavasana, or corpse pose.
-In shavasana, participants lie flat and, basically, chill out after all the balance and stretching poses.
+Coming on the heels of yoga, millions of people have met meditation in the final pose of savasana, or corpse pose.
+In savasana, participants lie flat in stillness after all of the balance and stretching poses.

 With more people working from home, and our interactions shifting to virtual platforms, it's more important than ever to prioritize our social networks.
 Isolation and loneliness can have profound effects on our health, with impacts equal to those of obesity and smoking.

-The flip side is that seeing your buddies has a protective effect on both physical and mental health.
+The flip side is that seeing your BFF has a protective effect on both physical and mental health.
 There are incredible health benefits to being around people we love.
-Positive social connections can lower stress levels, reduce inflammation in the body, increase longevity and lower anxiety and depression.
-Having positive face-to-face interaction can kickstart a positive spiral of feeling emotionally and physically.
+Positive social connections can lower stress levels, reduce inflammation in the body, increase longevity, and lower anxiety and depression.
+Having positive face-to-face interactions can kickstart a positive spiral of feeling emotionally and physically.

 Mom was right.
-It’s important to express appreciation for the good things in your life.
 Writing thank-you letters and keeping a gratitude journal can build resilience, reduce the tendency to compare ourselves to others, and improve our relationships.
-Cultivating an “attitude of gratitude” can decrease depression and lead to better sleep.
-Try writing or reciting five things you’re grateful for as part of your bedtime routine and see for yourself if you whether you are able to nod off more quickly.
+Cultivating an attitude of gratitude can decrease depression and lead to better sleep.
+Try writing or reciting five things you're grateful for as part of your bedtime routine and see for yourself if you whether you can nod off more quickly.

-There are few among us in our modern world who do not experience an overload of stress, but there are simple strategies that can help us manage stress so our bodies can relax and heal some of the damage it causes.
-Break bread with loved ones, say thank you, or try a meditation class with a friend.
-Your body and your thyroid will thank you.
+There are few among us who do not experience an overload of stress.
+Still, there are simple strategies that can help us manage stress so our bodies can relax and heal some of the damage.

 Find inspiration for a healthy way to support your thyroid